 3. Write a Great CNA Job Description and CNA Skills Sections

-Now we’ve come to the main part of any certified nurse assistant resume—
+Now we’ve come to the main part of any certified nursing assistant resume—the work experience section.

-Here’s how to list past work in a CNA job description resume section:
+Here’s how to list past work in a CNA job description for resume:

 - List your current or most recent employment position at the top, in reverse-chronological order.